dnv-opensource/maritime-schema/README.md

 ```

 Now, let's put it all together into an `OwnShip` object.
-An `OwnShip` has static information, and initial state, and could also have waypoints.
-However in this simple example, waypoints will be set to `None`.
+An `OwnShip` has static information, an initial state, and could also have waypoints.
+However, in this simple example, waypoints will be set to `None`.

 ```py
 from maritime_schema.types.caga import OwnShip